Alleyz15/DonorLedger/README.md

 - Registers through the NGO application form.
 - Logs in after the account exists.
-- Creates campaign applications.
+- Creates a campaign — can save as draft and return later to complete it.
+- Edits draft campaigns before submitting for Bank Islam review.
+- Submits campaign for Bank Islam review when ready.
+- Views campaign detail page showing funding progress, allocation breakdown, and vendor list.
-- Adds or selects approved vendors.
+- Adds or selects approved vendors through the Register Vendor page.
-- Tracks campaign status.
+- Tracks campaign status in My Campaigns dashboard.
 - Submits evidence before money can be released.
 - Evidence upload requires five documents:
   - SSM / ROS document